canstar

 What is solar?

-Solar energy is a type of renewable energy created by converting heat and light from the sun into electricity.
+Solar energy is a type of renewable energy from converting heat and light from the sun into electricity.
 This energy can be used to replace or supplement the grid-supplied electricity you buy from an energy retailer.

 A home solar energy system typically uses photovoltaic (PV) solar panels and an inverter to collect sunlight and convert it into usable electricity.
 It’s also possible to have a solar thermal system that turns sunlight into heat, which can heat your home or hot water system.